jstoor-elf/Symmetra-keyboard-layout/README.md

 QMK layout for my ZSA Voyager.

+I have deliberately chosen not to use the top row of the Voyager, partly to _stay_ forward-compatible with other 3×6 + thumb key layouts, and partly to reduce finger travel.

 ![Keyboard](assets/voyager.jpeg)

 ## Keywords

 `qwerty`, `nordic`, `swedish`, `40-keys`, `symmetrical`, `homerow-mods`, `vim-navigation`, `mouse-layer`, `edit-cluster`, `win-mac`, `OS-toggle`

-## Design choices

-I have deliberately chosen not to use the top row of the Voyager, partly to _stay_ forward-compatible with other 3×6 + thumb key layouts, and partly to reduce finger travel.

-My mind tends to favor symmetry, so the Mod-Tap and Layer-Tap keys are positioned symmetrically on both sides of the keyboard.

 ## Layers